abrudz/Link/Install/README.md

-# How to bootstrap `Link`
+# Installation

+`Link` installed with Dyalog APL versions 17.1 and newer.

-In Dyalog APL versions before 17.1, `Link` must be manually added to the existing session (stored in a .dse file).
+In Dyalog APL versions before 17.0, `Link` must be manually be added to the existing session (stored in a .dse file).
 There are two targets for easily doing so:

 1. A *standard* 17.0 session, namely the .dse file installed with Dyalog APL.
 1. A *clean* 17.0 session, in the sense that it does not use the `WorkspaceLoaded` event (it is normally used by SALT, the font and font-size selectors, and the "Boxing on/off" button), for example, because no session file was loaded at startup.

 If you have a custom session, [see below](#installing-into-a-custom-session).

+`Link` is not compatible with Dyalog APL version 16.0 or older.

 ## General installation instructions